A modern and functional internal comms platform is essential for employee engagement, it’s no longer a ‘nice-to-have’.

 We’re not just saying that because we love intranets.
 In fact, the UK Government requires that all companies with more than 250 UK employees must include a statement in the directors report detailing how directors have engaged with employees, taken account of their interests and the impact on the organisation.

-So, aside from the regulatory requirement, how can you prove to senior stakeholders that an intranet will have a positive impact on ROI?
-This article provides facts on intranet ROI and will help internal comms professionals to pull together a strong intranet business case.
+So, aside from the regulatory requirement, how can you prove intranet ROI to senior stakeholders in the context of direct business impact?
+This article provides insights on how best to demonstrate the ROI of a successful intranet, helping internal comms teams to pull together a strong intranet business case.

 In our State of IC report, the most commonly reported blockers for internal communications were: